yesiknowjava/theodorecaputihugo/content/publications/2018-marijuana-prescriptions/index.md

 ---
-title: "Medical Marijuana Users are More Likely to Use Prescription Drugs Medically and Nonmedically"
+title: "Medical marijuana users are more likely to use and misuse prescription drugs"

 authors:
 - "admin"